usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

 - **Installation**: Use `./full_install.sh` to build and install the testbed components, and `./full_uninstall.sh` to remove them.
 - **Generate Configurations**: Use `./generate_configurations.sh` to create configuration files for each testbed component.
 - **Start the Testbed**: Use `./run.sh` to start the 5G Core, FlexRIC, gNodeB, and UE as background processes, and KPI monitoring xApp in the foreground.
+  - To start the testbed components but use a modified KPI monitor xApp that logs the metrics to file and a Grafana dashboard to fetch and visualize the metrics in real-time, use `./run_with_grafana_dashboard.sh`.
 - **Run an xApp**: Once all components are running and properly connected, use the `./run_xapp_*` scripts within the RAN_Intelligent_Controllers/FlexRIC/additional_scripts directory to interact with the gNodeB and UE.
 - **Stop the Testbed**: Terminate the testbed components with `./stop.sh`.
 - **Status**: Check which testbed components are running with `./is_running.sh`.